doctorfree/RoonCommandLine/README.md

 various aspects of Roon remotely.
 There is still the capability to augment this command line control with Siri voice commands that trigger an Apple Shortcut which executes a command via SSH.
 But what we have here in the repository are the command line tools.

+RoonCommandLine v2.0.0 introduced Debian package format installation accompanied with extensive automated configuration.
+In most environments, deployment of this package will require little to no manual configuration other than enabling SSH public key authentication if desired.

 ## Installation